 Key Features of the Chop saw

 The D28715 has abrasion wheels that make the tool smooth and fast.
 An abrasion cut-off wheel makes it possible for the machine to be fast on heavy-duty tasks.
 These pieces include materials such as steel and iron.
-The tool is ideal for steel tubing.
-You can operate it with ease on tough materials.
+The tool is ideal for steel tubing, and you can operate it with ease on tough materials.

 Blade and Max cutting depth

 It uses multiple blades.
-The Evolution cutting saw has a quick-change blade system.
-It cuts through 6mm steel, without producing heat and sparks.
+The Evolution cutting saw has a quick-change blade system, and it cuts through 6mm steel without producing heat and sparks.
 It has swivel clamping, a mechanism that allows 0-45degree miter cuts.

 The chop saw has a quick-lock vice system that makes the tool safe to use.
-It locks the material when running the machine.
-It does not move or slip away.
-That is ideal for a 14inch saw that has the capacity of making 4,000 rotations per minute.
-That is faster hence the need for a locking system.
+It locks the material when running the machine, and it does not move or slip away.
+That is ideal for a 14inch saw that can make 4,000 rotations per minute, and that is faster hence the need for a locking system.

 The Dewalt Chop saw has 5.5 horsepower, which is the maximum motor that gives more overload capacity.
 The soft-start increases the lifespan of the saw motor.
 The Evolution chop saw has a 15amp saw motor that produces 1450 rotations per minute.

 The quick-fence system does not include the use of wrenches.
-You are allowed to manipulate the material.
-You make angles of your choice between o and 45 degrees.
+You are allowed to manipulate the material, and you make angles of your choice between o and 45 degrees.